emilhaegglund/schavott/README.md

 Instructions
 ------------
 Download and install SSPACE-longreads from [here](http://www.baseclear.com/genomics/bioinformatics/basetools/SSPACE-longread).
 Download the zip-file or use git to clone the repository.
 Install using `python setup.py install`.
+A [bokeh server](http://bokeh.pydata.org/en/latest/) must be running on the computer for the application to start, this is used to plot the result in a web browser.

+To start a bokeh server, run the following command in the terminal:
+`bokeh serve`

 Example run - Schavott
 `schavott --sspace_path path_to_sspace --watch pass_download_dir_for_metrichor --contig_file path_to_contig_file`